AdobeDocs/experience-manager-cloud-service.en/help/screens-cloud/creating-content/creating-projects-screens-cloud.md

 ## Objective {#objective}

-This document helps you understand creating a new project for your AEM Screens project in Screens Content Provider.
-After reading you should:
+This document helps you understand how to create a new project for your AEM Screens project in Screens Content Provider.
+After reading you should be able to create your AEM Screens project, in terms of scope.

-* Understand how to login to Screens Content Provider.
-* Be able to create your AEM Screens project, in terms of scope.

 ## Creating a New Project {#create-new-project}

 Follow the steps below to create a new project in Screens as a Cloud Service:

 1. Navigate to Screens Content Provider.

 1. Click on **Create Screens Project** from the top right corner of the action bar.

 1. Enter the **Title** of your project in **Create Screens Project** dialog box, for example, *FirstDigitalExperience*.

    >[!NOTE]